JetFighterrr/test-task/README.md

 # test-task

-This is demo project of Angular app with listing of books(name - author), with ability to create - read - update - delete
+This is demo project of Angular app with listing of books(name - author), with ability to create - read - update - delete.

+Logic is pretty basic: read a list of books(any user), edit, add book to the list(editor functionality), delete(owner functionality).
+Also search by name and sort are available.

 # App